-South Korea's President Just Shook Hands With Kim Jong Un's Sister And That's A Really Big Deal
+Kim Jong Un's Sister Just Shook Hands With South Korea's President And That's A Big Deal

 While on the face of things Winter Olympics diplomacy may be thriving between North and South — even though it's not clear that this will carry on once the last medal is handed out — relations in Pyeongchang are still chilly between the North Korean and US delegations.

-Vice-president Mike Pence is attending the Games but studiously ignored Kim Yo Jong at the opening ceremony, despite being seated close to her.
+Vice President Mike Pence is attending the games but studiously ignored Kim Yo Jong at the opening ceremony, despite being seated close to her.

-According to South Korea's Yonhap news agency he also reportedly swerved an official dinner where he could have come directly face-to-face with the North's ceremonial head of state Kim Yong Nam, who is not directly related to the ruling dynasty.
+According to South Korea's Yonhap news agency, he also reportedly skipped an official dinner where he could have come directly face-to-face with the North's ceremonial head of state Kim Yong Nam, who is not directly related to the ruling dynasty.

 Yonhap said that President Moon and Shinzo Abe, Japan's prime minister, did shake hands with Kim Yong Nam, however.

-President Moon reportedly said at the event he hoped the Winter Olympics would be remembered as the "day peace began".
+President Moon reportedly said at the event he hoped the Winter Olympics would be remembered as the "day peace began."

-North Korea has sent 22 athletes to the Games, and is fielding a joint women's ice hockey team with the South.
+North Korea has sent 22 athletes to the games, and is fielding a joint women's ice hockey team with the South.

-However, the opening ceremony was not shown by North Korea's state broadcaster, with patriotic songs and slogans celebrating the country's army and industries beamed on to TVs instead.
+However, the opening ceremony was not shown by North Korea's state broadcaster, with patriotic songs and slogans celebrating the country's army and industries beamed onto TVs instead.

 Matthew Champion is a deputy world news editor for BuzzFeed News and is based in London.